 Rebecca’s store on Front Street was a downtown pastry hot-spot from the ‘80s into the ‘90s, with its huge spread of muffins and pastries.
 Coffee house culture hadn’t completely taken off here yet, and a lot of folks went to Rebecca’s to drink, eat, and just hang out.

-Much of the product was said to be of the healthy variety; personally I was a big fan of their black-bottomed macaroons, and I’m not sure how healthy those can really be.
+Much of the product was said to be of the healthy variety.
+Personally I was a big fan of their black-bottomed macaroons; I’m not sure how healthy those can really be.

 Rebecca — it’s the owner’s name — also ran a wholesale muffin business, and after awhile closed the storefront to downsize and take a little more time to smell the vanilla.
-As far as I know, she’s still in the baking business in some capacity.
+As of the late 2010s she was still in the baking business in some capacity.

 Rest assured: Marini’s Candies is not dead.
 You will still find Marini’s candy stores on the Municipal Wharf and out on the Westside.
 But the downtown store closed a couple of years ago.
 High rents and reduced foot traffic made it a losing proposition.
 And I miss it.

-So here’s a Marini’s shirt for those of us who miss the downtown store.
+So here’s a Marini’s shirt for those of us who miss the downtown store (even if it’s for their beach store).
 The family says they could move back downtown someday if they can find a smaller place.
 But in the meantime, there is no Santa on Pacific Avenue anymore.

 This tee appears to be from a salad-and-calamari food court business over at Capitola Mall.
 Caesar’s Etc is long gone, and I never visited: but I like the t-shirt.